Feature Stories and Articles

-IQRA Magazine is a student-run Muslim journalism group at Ryerson University, dedicated to writing relevant topics on intersectional wellbeing (ie: mental health, culture, religion).
+IQRA Magazine is a student-run Muslim journalism group at Ryerson University, dedicated to writing relevant topics on intersectional wellbeing.

 Section: The Case for Faith-Based Therapy